 Reporting on Major U.S. Trade Association Memberships

 We provide an annual report of our leading U.S. trade association memberships for lobbying purposes.
 Each group is required to provide a breakout of the portion of dues or payments made that are used for lobbying purposes and thus non-deductible for tax purposes.
-Below is a list of groups to which the portion of our payments for the reported calendar year allocated for lobbying purposes is $25,000 or greater.
+Below is a list of groups to which the portion of our payments for the reported calendar year allocated for lobbying purposes is $25,000 or greater, and the amount of that portion.
 This list does not include groups of which we are members solely for business or marketing purposes rather than public policy, lobbying or advocacy.